nicolashernandez/PyRATA/docs/user-guide.rst

 In the previous code, you see that the names ``raw`` and ``pos`` have been arbitrary chosen to respectively mean the surface form of a word and its part-of-speech.

 PyRATA pattern
-  PyRATA allows to define *regular expressions* on the pyrata data structure.
+  PyRATA allows to define *regular expressions* on the PyRATA data structure.
 It is made of an ordered list of pattern elements.

 PyRATA pattern element
   The elementary component of a PyRATA pattern defines the combination of constraints (at least one) a data token should match.
 A pattern element is also named a *step* in reference to the XPath Language.